 If facial paralysis is immediate and severe, surgery may be needed.
 If paralysis is mild or delayed, a corticosteroid drug given by mouth is typically prescribed.

 If hearing loss stems from damage to the ossicles, the ossicles are repaired surgically.
 Hearing loss that results from damage to the cochlea or its nerve is usually permanent.

-If vertigo is caused by damage that cannot be repaired surgically, a benzodiazepine drug may provide some relief.
+If vertigo is caused by damage that cannot be repaired surgically, a benzodiazepine drug (usually used to treat anxiety) may provide some relief.
 People can sometimes learn to compensate for problems that vertigo causes (such as loss of balance) through a series of exercises called vestibular rehabilitation.